 The Symbolism of Satan in Charlie and the Chocolate Factory

-Senior year AP Lit final Mini-Thesis that I will perfect one of these days.
-Please keep in mind that this is an analysis of the book and not the movie.
-Probably could have been written better though:
+Senior year AP Lit final Mini-Thesis that I will perfect one of these days (I was 17 when I wrote this, wow!)
+Probably could have been written better though.

 Willy Wonka is easily depicted as an eccentric candy inventor trying to leave his legacy to a very lucky child in Roald Dahl’s Charlie and the Chocolate Factory, but surely there is a deeper meaning to this notorious character.
 Wonka has been represented in text and film in various ways, but each share common persona, such as his oddity and his control of the factory and Oompa-loompas, which can easily be seen as a representation towards the devil.
 Looking specifically at Roald Dahl’s Charlie and the Chocolate Factory, this paper elucidates the theory that Willy Wonka is a symbol of Satan in which all the children fall to his temptation.